- Health & Nursing Programs

 Surgical Technology Accreditation

 Eastern Florida State College offers an associate degree program in Surgical Services.
 Students in this program develop the technical ability and acquire the knowledge necessary for initial employment in a hospital operating room as a member of a surgical team and qualify for employment in any health care facility where surgery is performed.
 Students complete a one-year academic study including supervised clinical training in the Surgical Services lab on campus and in the modern surgical arenas of area health care facilities.

 The program operates under the guidelines of the Association of Surgical Technologists (AST) and the Florida Department of Education.

-Eastern Florida State College's Surgical Services program is in the process of reapplying for initial accreditation by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org).
+Eastern Florida State College's Surgical Services program has received initial accreditation from the Commission on Accreditation of Allied Health Education Programs (www.caahep.org).